Ready for wildfire season: the steps we take and how you can prepare

 “Our team came together quickly and started communicating, collaborating and working with external agencies,” says T.M.
 “We train for these kinds of scenarios all the time—we were ready.”

-We’re one of many organizations that respond to emergencies in your community.
+Emergency response exercises help ensure our teams are ready to respond quickly during wildfires and other emergencies in the communities we serve.
 We hold 30 to 35 emergency response training exercises, on average, at our facilities every year, to prepare for wildfires and other emergencies such as earthquakes, floods, line hits or storm damage.
-The majority of these trainings are held in collaboration with our public safety partners and emergency responders.
+Many of these training sessions are held in collaboration with our public safety partners and emergency responders.

 In addition to the emergency response and field operations teams, other departments from across the company may be included in the exercises—depending on the type of emergency exercise—to practice their plans and keep their response skills sharp.
 For example, team members from public affairs, employee and external communications, customer service, community relations, Indigenous relations—and other departments—may all be invited to participate as needed.